Ocean Ranger: Sinking

-At 00:52 local time, on 15 February, a Mayday call was sent out from Ocean Ranger, noting a severe list to the port side of the rig and requesting immediate assistance.
+At 00:52 local time, on 15 February, a mayday call was sent out from Ocean Ranger, noting a severe list to the port side of the rig and requesting immediate assistance.
 This was the first communication from Ocean Ranger identifying a major problem.
 The standby vessel, the M/V Seaforth Highlander, was requested to come in close as countermeasures against the 10–15-degree list were proving ineffective.
 The onshore MOCAN supervisor was notified of the situation, and the Canadian Forces and Mobil-operated helicopters were alerted just after 01:00 local time.
 The M/V Boltentor and the M/V Nordertor, the standby boats of Sedco 706 and Zapata Ugland respectively, were also dispatched to Ocean Ranger to provide assistance.
 At 01:30 local time, Ocean Ranger transmitted its last message: "There will be no further radio communications from Ocean Ranger.
 We are going to lifeboat stations."
 Shortly thereafter, in the middle of the night and in the midst of severe winter weather, the crew abandoned the platform.
-The platform remained afloat for another ninety minutes, sinking between 03:07 and 03:13 local time.
+The platform remained afloat for another 90 minutes, sinking between 03:07 and 03:13 local time.

 All of Ocean Ranger sank beneath the Atlantic: by the next morning all that remained was a few buoys.
 Her entire complement of 84 workers – 46 Mobil employees and 38 contractors from various service companies – were killed.
 While the rig was provided with an Emergency Procedures Manual which detailed evacuation procedures, it is unclear how effectively the platform evacuation was carried out.
 There is evidence that at least one lifeboat was successfully launched with up to 36 crew inside, and witnesses on the M/V Seaforth Highlander reported seeing at least 20 crew members in the water at the same time, indicating that at least 56 crew successfully evacuated the rig.
 The United States Coast Guard report speculated that 'these men either chose to enter the water directly or were thrown into the water as a result of unsuccessful lifesaving equipment launching'.
 Rescue attempts by the standby vessels were hampered by the adverse weather conditions and the conclusion that the standby boats were neither equipped nor configured to rescue casualties from a cold sea.
+The lifeboat capsized during an attempt to tether it to the Seaforth Highlander, throwing the men on board into the water, and an emergency raft launched as a last resort missed the men.
 As a result of the severe weather, the first helicopter did not arrive on scene until 02:30 local time, by which time most if not all of Ocean Ranger's crew had succumbed to hypothermia and drowned.
 Over the next week, 22 bodies were recovered from the North Atlantic.
 Autopsies indicated that those men had died as a result of drowning while in a hypothermic state.